ExplicITConsulting/ExplicITConsulting.github.io/services.en.md

 layout: page
 title: Which gap can we bridge for you?
 subtitle: We help you to be successful on an individual, team and company level
-description: We help you to be successful on an individual, team and company level
+description: Which gap can we bridge for you?
+We help you to be successful on an individual, team and company level.
 page_id: "services"
 permalink: /services/
 ---